 Tengenungan Waterfall

 While it is a touristy waterfall, by heading there so early in the day it was still relatively uncrowded.
-As a well known tourist destination, it has bathrooms, cafes etc. and the steps down are well-maintained (even if they are very steep).
-There’s also a beautiful day club there if you fancy spending time chilling out by the waterfall another day.
+As a well-known tourist destination, it has bathrooms and cafes and the steps down are well-maintained (even if they are very steep).

 Stop 3: Water temple

-Taking part in a Hindu water ceremony is one of the most amazing things to do in Ubud.
+Taking part in a Hindu water ceremony is one of the most famous things to do in Ubud.
 This ceremony is an integral part of Balinese life, with locals flocking to the temples to take part on holy days.

 Taking part in the water ceremony at Pura Mengening

-Like many temples in Bali, sarongs were provided at the entrance, and there was then an extra fee for the orange water sarong and locker at the pools.
-Budi talked me through how to take part in the ceremony respectfully, and in what order to do things.
+Once I’d changed, Budi talked me through how to take part in the ceremony respectfully, and in what order to do things.
 He also acted as an excellent photographer!

 I was so glad that we went to Pura Mengening.
 There were very few other tourists there, and I was in the pools on my own.
 If you are keen to take part in the ceremony, rather than just viewing the temple, I would highly recommend talking to your guide about alternatives to Tirta Empul.